The Cycle Counts of Graphs: Proof for numbers beyond 89

 Figure~\ref{cyclegraph} shows an example.
 By choosing chords without common endpoints we have obtained an inseparable outerplanar (and therefore Hamiltonian) cubic graph.

 \begin{theorem} Let $G$ be an inseparable outerplanar graph and let $T$ be its inner dual.
-Then the number of cycles in $G$ equals the number of subtrees of $T$. \end{theorem} \begin{proof} A cycle of $G$ together with its interior is an outerplanar graph, so its inner dual is a subtree of $T$.
+Then the number of cycles in $G$ equals the number of subtrees of $T$. \end{theorem}

+\begin{proof} A cycle of $G$ together with its interior is an outerplanar graph, so its inner dual is a subtree of $T$.
 We show that this gives a bijection.
 Every cycle in a planar graph is the set sum (the symmetric difference) of the boundary edges of the faces inside it.
 Let $S$ be a subtree of $T$ and consider the set sum of the corresponding face boundaries of $G$.
 The vertices of $S$ can be ordered so that each vertex apart from the first is adjacent to exactly one previous vertex.
 Performing the set sum of the corresponding face boundaries of $G$ in that order, each face apart from the first shares an edge with only one of the previous faces, and that edge is unique.
 This means we have a cycle at every stage, and moreover the final cycle with its interior has $S$ as its inner dual. \end{proof}

 Now we return to the proof of the main theorem.
 It was shown in \cite{csw} that every integer other than 2, 4, 5, 7, 8, 9, 12, 13, 14, 16, 18, 19, 22, 23, 26, 27, 29, 31, 33, 35, 38, 39, 42, 43, 46, 50, 52, 54, 60, 65, 68, 72, 77 and 89 counts the number of subtrees of a tree.
 (Cf.\ \cite[Sequence A184164]{oeis}.)
-By Theorem~\ref{prop:cor}, every positive integer other than those (and 1) is the number of cycles in a 2-connected graph.
+By Theorem~\ref{prop:cor}, every positive integer other than those (and 1) is the number of cycles in an inseparable graph.